elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-data-transform-into-information-and-why-is-context-important-in-this-process.md

 url: /learn/computer-science/questions/how-does-data-transform-into-information-and-why-is-context-important-in-this-process
 score: -1.0
 related_article1:
-    id: 161433
+    id: 161510
-    title: What factors influence the relevance of information, and why is it important?
+    title: >-
+        Why is data analysis important and what are some techniques and tools used in this process?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-influence-the-relevance-of-information-and-why-is-it-important
+    url: /learn/computer-science/questions/why-is-data-analysis-important-and-what-are-some-techniques-and-tools-used-in-this-process
 related_article2:
-    id: 161501
+    id: 161668
-    title: What are the characteristics of batch processing and what are its advantages and disadvantages?
+    title: >-
+        How does data verification ensure data accuracy and what are the methods used?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-batch-processing-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/how-does-data-verification-ensure-data-accuracy-and-what-are-the-methods-used
 related_article3:
-    id: 161696
+    id: 161500
+    title: >-
-    title: What are the characteristics of batch processing, and what are its advantages and disadvantages?
+        What are the purposes of IPsec, SSH, and TLS/SSL in encryption protocols?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-of-batch-processing-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/what-are-the-purposes-of-ipsec-ssh-and-tlsssl-in-encryption-protocols
 related_article4:
-    id: 161686
+    id: 161434
-    title: What are the characteristics and examples of direct data, and what are its advantages and disadvantages?
+    title: >-
+        Why is the age of information crucial, and what factors can affect how up-to-date information is?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-and-examples-of-direct-data-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/why-is-the-age-of-information-crucial-and-what-factors-can-affect-how-uptodate-information-is
 related_article5:
-    id: 161699
+    id: 161697
+    title: >-
-    title: What is the purpose of data validation, and how do range checks and type checks work?
+        What are the characteristics of online processing, and what are its advantages and disadvantages?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-work
+    url: /learn/computer-science/questions/what-are-the-characteristics-of-online-processing-and-what-are-its-advantages-and-disadvantages
 ---

 &nbsp;